0xc0rvu5/0xc0rvu5.github.io/manager_extra_details.md

 hey:heyhey
 ```

-Now that we have created a user and seem to have come to an end to our investigative work in regards to what we can do with the actual application we will create a `wireshark` filter to investigate the IP address of the phone and application in question.
+Now that we have created a user and seem to have come to an end to our investigative work in regards to what we can do within the actual application we will create a `wireshark` filter to investigate the IP address of the phone and application in question.
 Here is some general information on creating `wireshark` filters:
 - [[https://wiki.wireshark.org/DisplayFilters]]

 If you ever tried out TryHackMe you may have completed an Advent of Cyber.
 Two years ago Alh4zr3d created a awesome breakdown on the matter here:
 - [[https://www.youtube.com/watch?v=LnBT1qubCnc]]

 Also, if you want to get a better understanding of `wireshark` in general I recommend:
 - [[https://www.youtube.com/watch?v=rmFX1V49K8U&t=149s]]

-Ideally, depending on the amount of packets we would create filters to search.
+Ideally, depending on the amount of packets, if there was an enormous amount, we would create filters to filter out the noise.
 Some hot filters include `http` and `ftp` because they are **unencrypted**.
 Fortunately for us, we didn't even need to bother with filters beyond the initial `ip.addr` filter since we can see `http` traffic right off the bat.
 We can see the `/register.php` is **unencrypted**.
 To further enumerate on this finding we can `right-click`, go to `follow`, and click on `HTTP stream`.
 If there are clear-text credentials we will find them here.

 ```bash
 Wireshark filter: